 I wrote a 5-part series on Sowell that consolidates the various pieces I wrote about him — and added a great deal more.
-Here’s Part 1 in case you’d like to start there.
+Then I wrote Behold the Legacy of Your Beloved Sowell: Disciples on Duty:

 So you’re saying that your plan will elevate Thomas Sowell to worldwide recognition — by holding him accountable?
 That if he comes clean — he could be the catalyst to turn the tide?

 Even I have gotten lost in the woods of faith from time to time — placing my trust in people because I wanted to believe.
 But in the face of evidence that counters my convictions:

 I’m fearless in finding out what I don’t know.

 What the American public doesn’t know . . . is what makes them the American public

 Rush Limbaugh once admitted to being “an entertainer.”
 I didn’t believe him at the time, but now I think it’s the most honest thing he ever said.

 So when I came across this question below, it really hit home.
 As you’ll see, I asked a similar question before I found this one.

 His was better.
 Not only was it more direct, but it also shed light on something I hadn’t thought of . . .